Daniel Rose (real estate developer): Awards

 Rose received the James E. Landauer Award from the American Society of Real Estate Counselors; the Award for Community Service from the Building Owners and Managers Association; the Award for Excellence for Large Scale Mixed Use Development from the Urban Land Institute; and Man of the Year Award from the Realty Foundation of New York.
 In 2003, he was named Ernst & Young's “Entrepreneur of the Year” in real estate.
 He has received Honorary Doctorates from Long Island University; Technion-Israel Institute of Technology and New York University.

-Other honors Rose has received include the Mayor's Award of Honor for Arts and Culture from the City of New York; the Joseph Papp Racial Harmony Award from the Foundation for Ethnic Understanding; the Business Leadership Award from the National Committee on American Foreign Policy and the Harlem Renaissance Award from the Abyssinian Development Corporation.
+Other honors Rose has received include the Mayor's Award of Honor for Arts and Culture from the City of New York; the Joseph Papp Racial Harmony Award from the Foundation for Ethnic Understanding; the Business Leadership Award from the National Committee on American Foreign Policy, the Harlem Renaissance Award from the Abyssinian Development Corporation, and the Golden Plate Award from the Academy of Achievement.
 In 2012 he was inducted as a Fellow of the American Academy of Arts and Sciences, together with his wife, Joanna Semel Rose The main-belt asteroid 70712 Danieljoanna, discovered by the Catalina Sky Survey in 1999, was named in their honor, while 70718 HEAF was named for the Harlem Educational Activities Fund (HEAF).

 Books dedicated to Daniel and Joanna S. Rose include George Steiner's In Bluebeard's Castle, Henry Louis Gates, Jr.'s Life Upon These Shores—Looking at African American History, Geoffrey Hartman's Scars of the Spirit, Fareed Zakaria's "Ten Lessons for a Post-Pandemic World", and David S. Rose's The Startup Checklist.
 Charles Duff's book, "The North Atlantic Cities" was also dedicated to him.

 Personal life

-Rose was married to Joanna (née Semel) until her death in 2021, the long-time chairwoman of Partisan Review Magazine.
+Rose was married to Joanna (née Semel), the long-time Chairman of Partisan Review magazine, until her death in 2021.
 They have four children: David Semel Rose Joseph Benedict Rose, Emily Rose, and Gideon Gregory Rose.